-Can the almonds be replaced with other nuts?
+Can the almonds also be replaced with other nuts?

 In any case!
 There are no limits for the fanatasy :)

-If you don't have any ground nuts at home, you can also use regular extra.
-You can then skip the resting time of the dough.
+If you don't have ground nuts at home, you can also use regular extra.
+However, you can then skip the resting time for the dough.

-If you bake the flourless version listed here, absolutely.
-The ground almonds need a while to absorb the liquid in the dough.
-If you don't give the dough its time, the teacakes won't be as deliciously juicy as they can be!
+If you bake the flour-free version given here, absolutely.
+The ground almonds need some time to absorb the liquid in the dough.
+If you don't give the dough time, the teacakes will unfortunately not be as delicious and juicy as they can be!

 With this recipe we are actually very unsure what the vegan version could look like.
 The eggs are simply very important for the consistency of the teacakes.
 But you can easily replace the butter with margarine, which would at least make the cake lactose-free!
 If any of you have an idea of how the cake could work vegan, please let us know!